 Improving Disaster Prevention and Recovery

-Utility companies are responsible for maintaining massive networks of equipment and infrastructure.
-Regular inspection and maintenance of these assets is critical for ensuring infrastructure is compliant and in service; and drones are revolutionizing util
+Regular inspection and maintenance of utility assets is critical for ensuring infrastructure is compliant and in service; and drones are revolutionizing utility inspection.

 By Chris Rittler